Chetandhande11/C-PROJECTS/GUI_C_BASED_PROJECT/06_Horizontal_Scroll_Bar/readme.md

 # Horizontal Scroll Bar Project

 This project demonstrates a simple Windows GUI application using WinAPI to create a window with a horizontal scroll bar.
-The application displays the message "HELLO, WORLD!" within a bordered frame, allowing users to scroll horizontally to view content exceeding the window's width.
+The application displays the message "CHETAN DHANDE" within a bordered frame, allowing users to scroll horizontally to view content exceeding the window's width.
 ## Technology Stck

 `Win32 API` <br>